Books By Alumni and Friends

 This four-section poetry collection follows a fantastical dialogue between gilmore and the late Motown legend Marvin Gaye, two black men born in the nation's capital who moved to the Midwest for professional ambitions.
 In trying to acclimate himself to a new place that seemed so different from the home he had always known, gilmore often looked to Gaye as an example for how to be.
 The poems were derived as a means of coping in a strange land.

-Book Cover - The Dirt on Mr. Claxton The Dirt on Mr. Claxton
+The Dirt on Mr. Claxton

 Tiffany Parrish Youngblood '09